 - 2. Statement of Purpose The statement of purpose is expected to be a letter of intent expressing your interest in the program and educational goals as a potential graduate student.
 The letter should be single-spaced, using 1-inch margins and 12-point font, and contain no more than 750 words.
 The admission committee is interested in your educational and professional background, your interest in our program, and your research and/or management experience.
 We are also curious about your career goals and how our program aligns with these goals. - 3.
 Resume/CV Your resume/CV should be current and cover employment, volunteer, and research experience.
 If you are interested in pursuing your Registered Dietitian credential, experience working/volunteering with a dietitian, in-foodservice management, or in-leadership positions is encouraged.
 Dietary Technician, Registered (DTR), Certified Dietary Manager, or other dietary aide experience is also encouraged.
 For all applicants, please indicate any type of research experience including attendance at nutrition, food science, and/or packaging conferences on your resume.
 Research experience during or after undergraduate studies will help prepare applicants for the expectations of this MS program. - 4.
 Core Science Prerequisite Form The purpose of this form is to allow reviewers to quickly compute your core science GPA.
 Please fill out the number of units, grade, and institutions.
 If a class is in progress or planned, please indicate it on the form.
-The form can be found within the Calstateapply application or under FAQ #3 on our website.
-Upload form to the 'Program Material' section as supplemental material.
+Download and fill out this form.
+Save your work and upload the PDF file in the 'Program Material' section as supplemental material.
+Please also indicate if you are applying to other programs through DICAS.

-- 5. Indicate if you are applying to other programs through DICAS on the Core Science Prerequisite Form (see #4 above).
-This will expedite your application. - 6.
-Three Letters of Recommendation Request 3 letters of recommendation.
+5. Three Letters of Recommendation - Request 3 letters of recommendation.
 Two should be from faculty of an academic institution and 1 should be from an employer or volunteer supervisor.
 Ask the writer to use official organizational stationery or letterhead.
 Use the Cal State Apply program to officially request the letters by selecting 'Add Recommendation' and entering in the recommender's contact information.
 The recommender will be automatically notified, and they will send the letter directly to the university.
 Make sure to follow up with your reviewers and remind them of deadlines.